-Matrix-M1 is a vaccine adjuvant - a substance that helps improve the body's immune response to a vaccine.
-Matrix-M1 has previously been given to over 1000 healthy volunteers in other clinical trials and has been safe and well tolerated.
-This includes trials of other investigational vaccines for malaria.
+Matrix-M1 is a vaccine adjuvant derived from the bark of a specific tree.
+Adjuvants help improve the body's immune response to a vaccine.
+Matrix-M1 has previously been given to tens of thousands of healthy volunteers in other clinical trials and has been safe and well tolerated.
+This includes trials of other investigational vaccines for malaria and COVID-19.

-Pfs25-IMX313/Matrix-M1
+Pvs25-IMX313/Matrix-M1